rjkviegas/skills-workshops/week-4/databases_2/README.md

 Following are some user stories.

+### Use CRC cards to model the domain (20 mins)

-1. Using [CRC cards](http://agilemodeling.com/artifacts/crcModel.htm), model the domain in an Object-Oriented way.
-(20 minutes)
+Using [CRC cards](http://agilemodeling.com/artifacts/crcModel.htm), model the domain in an Object-Oriented way.

+### Create a database structure for the domain model (20 mins)

-2. Draw out the structure of the database for the model you have built, in the following way (the example is a possible implementation of a `cohorts` table:
+Draw out the structure of the database for the model you have built, in the following way (the example is a possible implementation of a `cohorts` table):

 ```
 Table: cohorts